OR WAIT 15 SECS

 In addition, the researchers found that implementing a one-time screening program could reduce the annual HIV transmission rate over these patients' lifetimes by 21 percent compared to current practice.

 In the second study, researchers developed a computer model that compared costs associated with HIV screening and current voluntary HIV diagnostic and counseling practices in three populations: a "high-risk" population in which 3 percent had undiagnosed HIV infection, a population in which 1 percent had undiagnosed HIV, and the general population in which the prevalence of undiagnosed HIV was 0.1 percent.
 They found that routine, voluntary HIV screening every three to five years provides clinical benefits and is cost effective in all but the lowest-risk populations.
-One-time screening in the general
+One-time screening in the general U.S. population also may be cost effective.

 "Our study suggests that routine HIV counseling, testing and referral should be extended," says Dr. Paltiel.
 "In populations barely meeting a 1 percent prevalence of undiagnosed HIV infection, the costs per quality-adjusted life year gained of HIV testing every three to five years compare favorably with those of many commonly used screening interventions in chronic conditions, including breast cancer, colorectal cancer, diabetes and high blood pressure."